decentraland/adr/docs/ADR-61-merkle-proofed-entities.md

 will be used when computing the hash of the entity, and `treeHashingMethod` is the hashing method used to build the Merkle Tree.

 The `hashingKeys` property exists with the sole purpose of making this solution more flexible, allowing the entity metadata to change while being strict on the required properties when validating the hash.
+The property works by **whitelisting the keys at root level** that will be included in the object to be hashed.

 > :warning: **Keys order**: The hashingKeys will determine the order of the keys on the object to be hashed.
 Changing the order will result in a different hash.